MUSICIAN, SONG WRITER, RECORDING ARTIST, DJ AND ROCK 'N' ROLL SURVIVALIST

 The whole song is driven by drumming and studio veteran Al Cowan, a Dubliner who learnt the drums with a travelling circus.
 Defecting after work with Rocky DeValera, punk legends Paranoid Visions and Kate Bush, he is a long-time Dowd collaborator; the men’s musical blood pact is evident here.

 Departure Lounge is the lead single from Eamonn Dowd's new album Dig into Nowhere, out now on Disques Fridge and Spellbound Records.
-Look for the album in selected record stores on Ireland or on the world wide web.
+Look for the album in selected record stores in Ireland and Germany and on the world wide web.

 JOHN FLEMING - writer and Irish Times journalist